Folsom, California Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Folsom, California

 In 2018, Folsom, California, ranked first in the category of best places to live in California for families.
-For the 78,038 residents, a strong economy, myriad of amenities, quality schools and low crime rate make Folsom an ideal location to call home.
+For the 78,038 residents, a strong economy, myriad of amenities, quality schools, and a low crime rate make Folsom an ideal location to call home.
 Located in Sacramento County, residents also benefit from comfortable temperatures and access to outdoor activities year-round.

 However, even a highly-rated city has its share of mental health issues.
 According to the National Institute of Mental Health, a staggering 44.7 million adults in the US suffer from some form of mental illness.
-The state of California alone houses over 5 million people experiencing an emotional, behavioral or mental disorder.
+The state of California alone houses over 5 million people experiencing an emotional, behavioral, or mental disorder.